ETERNA-earkiv/ETERNA/documentation/Overview.md

 ### Preservation actions

 Preservation actions are tasks performed on the contents of the repository that aim to enhance the accessibility of archived files or to mitigate digital preservation risks.
-Within RODA, preservation actions are handled by a job execution module.
+Within ETERNA, preservation actions are handled by a job execution module.
 The job execution module allows the repository manager to run actions over a given set of data (AIPs, representations or files).
 Preservation actions include format conversions, checksum verifications, reporting (e.g. to automatically send SIP acceptance/rejection emails), virus checks, etc.

 ### Internal actions